KaleoArchive/test-devops-ansible/README.md

 $ ansible-playbook -i hosts site.yml
 ```
 This book updates the dev for every new commit and updates the staging for every new tag.
+Of course, It adds a crontab job to update the site every N(default 5) minutes.

 you could access this site by you url for now, The defaults: